 Welp, good thing for y'all that I know how to fix it!
 First thing's first, right-click on the Extrude Modifier in the Modifier List and pick Delete.

 Now, I can tell you what happened.
 Whenever you create an object like this and simply attach the splines together, gmax will only extrude the faces.
 This is because gmax doesn't see it as a solid object, but instead a series of faces more or less grouped together.
-To fix this, we'll have to Weld the verticies together to create a solid object to extrude.
+To fix this, we'll have to Weld the vertices together to create a solid object to extrude.
 Don't worry, it's not as difficult as it sounds.
 First of all, change your selection method to "Vertex" in the Edit Spline rollout.

 Next, make sure that you have "Select" turned on and not "Select and Move" or "Select and Rotate", and drag a box over one of the corners on your shape.
-You can't see it here, but you are actually selecting two verticies (the verticies will show with those funny green boxes attached to them).
+You can't see it here, but you are actually selecting two vertices (the vertices will show with those funny green boxes attached to them).
 Now, down in the Geometry rollout (where the Attach button is) hit the "Weld" button.
 When that's done, the little box down by the X, Y, and Z boxes will say something like above.
-You'd then repeat this operation for the other four corners (the verticies where you snapped the line).
+You'd then repeat this operation for the other four corners (the vertices where you snapped the line).
 Notice that each time you do that, the "out of x welded" number will change.
 That is because you created one vertex out of two, thus reducing the total number.

 Now you can put your Extrude Modifier on the object and change the amount to 3.0.

 Whew, that was a lot of work, but now we've got a nice-looking rounded overhang to go over the front doorway.
 It looks kinda strange just hanging there in the air holding itself up, doesn't it?
 We'll take care of that now, and believe me, it's much simpler than making the overhang!